Omkar-Bhalekar/Wanderlust/README.md

 ## 🚀 Features

 * Create, view, edit, and delete property listings
-* Responsive UI using Bootstrap 5
+* Responsive UI using Tailwind
 * Server-side and client-side form validation
 * Review system with ratings and comments
 * Session-based authentication